 This award recognizes outstanding science that has the potential to inspire creative thinking and new directions in cancer research.
 This lectureship is selected by the AACR president, and is not open to nomination.

-Dr. Zon delivered his award lecture titled "Changing Cell Fate for the Treatment of Cancer" at the AACR Annual Meeting 2017 in Washington, DC.
-The award presentation and lecture were held Sunday, April 2, 2017, at the Washington Convention Center.
+Dr. Doudna delivered her award lecture titled "Gene Editing and Diagnostics Using CRISPR Tools" at the AACR Annual Meeting 2018 in Chicago, Illinois.
+The award lecture was held Sunday, April 15, 2018, at the McCormick Place North/South Convention Center.

 The AACR-Irving Weinstein Foundation Distinguished Lectureship was established in 2004, to honor an individual whose outstanding innovations in science and whose position as a thought leader have the potential to inspire creative thinking and new directions in cancer research.